 Modified Tweet (MT) – A modified tweet is changed or shortened form of someone’s original tweet mainly to make more space to add your comment.

-Newsfeed – News feed is the latest updates of published content of your friends on your homepage.
+Newsfeed – Newsfeed is the latest update of the published content of your friends on your homepage.

 Notification – Notifications are the alerts to inform you about a social media activity.